 Study 1 Discussion

-The results from Study 1 indicate that outsiders’ levels of individualism plays a significant role in both their perception of the fairness of a potential transgression and their subsequent inclination to engage in mistreatment.
+The results from Study 1 indicate that outsiders’ levels of individualism play a significant role in both their perception of the fairness of a potential transgression and their subsequent inclination to engage in mistreatment.
 Outsiders with higher levels of individualism tended to perceive transgressions involving individual needs as less just compared to transgressions involving group needs, consequently displaying a higher propensity for mistreatment following such transgressions.
 Conversely, outsiders with lower levels of individualism did not distinguish between these two specific transgressions, reporting a higher degree of perceived justice in both cases and exhibiting lower levels of mistreatment compared to their counterparts with higher levels of individualism.
 Notably, Study 1 confirmed our prediction that perceived justice acts as a mediator in the relationship between the interaction of transgression type and individualism levels, and the subsequent mistreatment of frontline staff.

 In Study 2, we sought to replicate the findings from Study 1 in a different hospital setting.
 Additionally, we introduced an intervention aimed at providing individuals in the waiting area with individualized information, presented in their native language, explaining hospital procedures.
 We hypothesized that this information would alleviate perceptions of injustice and mitigate mistreatment, particularly among individuals with high levels of individualism.